feed4love/basic_bank/README.md

 12) Basic security has been replaced by JWT security (HS512.)
 The endpoints are /api/user/register and /api/auth/login.
 The context paths /api/debug , /api/user and /api/auth are not filtering by JWT.
 The database is H2, so each time the server start is need to register a new user.

+13) All endpoints are not in the requirements or are needs based on asumptions are located at debug controller that will up accoring the value of com.inrip.bank.param.debug.enabled.
+Also some service will include debug traces on json responses.

 # Main components

 #### Controller